 When creating a property management plan, you must decide how involved you’ll be in the day-to-day operations.
 This includes daily management tasks as well as marketing the property to prospective residents.

 Decide how much time you’re willing to commit to running your multifamily property and create a property management budget.
 Once these two things are set, you can hire appropriate property staff, cover property operating costs, and manage your multifamily investment with ease.

-- Investing in multifamily properties is a good way to expand your real estate portfolio.
+- Investing in multifamily properties could be a good way to expand your real estate portfolio.

-- Multifamily investment properties consistently appreciate over time.
-While the upfront costs are higher than single-family homes, they’re a better long-term investment.
+- Multifamily investment properties may appreciate over time.
+While the upfront costs are higher than single-family homes, they could be a better long-term investment.

 - To analyze multifamily investment opportunities, consider the local real estate market and the building’s asset class.